-With Laudrup’s slightly more direct and attack-minded style of possession play, Swansea became undoubtedly the most breath-taking team to watch in league.
+With Laudrup’s slightly more direct and attack-minded style of possession play, Swansea became undoubtedly the most breath-taking team to watch in the league.

 Season highlights included their brilliant 2-0 win over Arsenal – with Michu scoring twice – while they passed the Gunners off the field at the Emirates, but their biggest triumph was in that year’s League Cup.